 Reggie is a delightful and quirky character stuck in an unfamiliar and dangerous situation.
 Do not mistake "quirky" for "silly", as Reggie is a bright woman who works as a simultaneous translator.
 She may not always make the right choice in her current circumstances, but these circumstances keep escalating until a girl might not know whom to turn to or where to run.

 Audrey Hepburn is extremely likable in the role of Reggie.
-She has panache and the ability to convey an intrinsic wit under her fear or is it intrinsic fear under her wit.
+She has panache and the ability to convey an intrinsic wit under her fear or perhaps intrinsic fear under her wit.
 Things happen very quickly in the world of Charade.

 While criminals plot their plots and frighten our heroine, we are free to enjoy a romantic boat ride on the Seine, a stroll through a bucolic market and riotous fun at a nightclub as Reggie and the intriguing Peter/Alexander/Adam/Brian, etc. fall under each other's spell.